Latex Allergies Treatment

 - Latex Allergic Reaction Treatment

-- What to do if You Suspect You Have a Latex Allergy
+- Steps to Take if You Think You Might Have a Latex Allergy

 - Tips for Minimizing Exposure to Latex Products